What is FOIR - L&T Finance

 Legal Procedure

-• Notice to Drawer: A written notice must be issued to the person who issued the cheque within 30 days of dishonour.
+• Notice to Drawer: A written notice must be issued to the person who issued the cheque within 30 days of receiving the 'Return Memo' from the bank after dishonour.

 • Waiting Period: The drawer has 15 days from receiving the notice to make the payment.

-• Filing a Complaint: If the amount is still unpaid, the payee can file a legal complaint within the next 30 days.
+• Filing a Complaint: If the amount is still unpaid, the payee can file a legal complaint within the next 30 days in the appropriate court.

 Penalties